-Kinesiology and Athletic Training majors must have an overall 2.0 GPA and complete the following five-course core with a minimum GPA of 2.0 in each class by the time they reach junior status (56 credits).
+Kinesiology and Athletic Training majors must have an overall 2.0 GPA and complete a five-course core with a minimum GPA of 2.0 in each class by the time they reach junior status (56 credits).
 Transfer students with more than 42 credits will be considered for direct admission if they have completed equivalent course work for four of the core courses, as follows:

 - College Algebra (MTH 103), College Algebra and Trigonometry (MTH 116), Survey of Calculus I (MTH 124) OR Calculus I (MTH 132)

 - General Chemistry (CEM 141)

 - Applied Human Anatomy (KIN 216) or Human Gross Anatomy (ANTR 350)